JeremyBakker/bangazon_bangaclient/README.md

 ### Requirements

-We need to build a mobile-response, single page application for use on mobile devices.
+We need to build a mobile-responsive, single-page application for use on mobile devices.
 This project will eventually be used as the prototype for an Ionic application.
 You are not responsible for that migration.

 #### Story